Surajgupta001/DSA-CPP/Readme_File/connected_compoent.md

 A weakly connected graph is a graph in which there is a path from every vertex to every other vertex, but the path may not be directed.
 In other words, it is possible to reach any vertex from any other vertex by traversing the edges of the graph, but we may need to traverse some edges in the opposite direction.

-## Properties:
+## Properties

 1. Every vertex is reachable from every other vertex, but the path may not be directed.
 2. The graph may have "dead ends" or vertices that are only reachable in one direction.
 3. The graph may have edges that are only traversable in one direction.

-## Characteristics:
+## Characteristics

 1. A weakly connected graph may have multiple connected components.
 2. A weakly connected graph is not necessarily strongly connected.
 3. A weakly connected graph may have edges that are only traversable in one direction.

-## Types of Weakly Connected Graphs:
+## Types of Weakly Connected Graphs

-1. Directed Weakly Connected Graph: A directed graph in which there is a path from every vertex to every other vertex, but the path may not be directed.
+1. **Directed Weakly Connected Graph:** A directed graph in which there is a path from every vertex to every other vertex, but the path may not be directed.
-2. Undirected Weakly Connected Graph: An undirected graph in which there is a path from every vertex to every other vertex, but the path may not be directed.
+2. **Undirected Weakly Connected Graph:** An undirected graph in which there is a path from every vertex to every other vertex, but the path may not be directed.

-Algorithms for Checking Weak Connectivity:
+- **Algorithms for Checking Weak Connectivity:**

-1. Depth-First Search (DFS): DFS can be used to check if a graph is weakly connected by traversing the graph from a given vertex and checking if all vertices are visited.
+1. **Depth-First Search (DFS):** DFS can be used to check if a graph is weakly connected by traversing the graph from a given vertex and checking if all vertices are visited.
-2. Breadth-First Search (BFS): BFS can also be used to check if a graph is weakly connected by traversing the graph from a given vertex and checking if all vertices are visited.
+2. **Breadth-First Search (BFS):** BFS can also be used to check if a graph is weakly connected by traversing the graph from a given vertex and checking if all vertices are visited.

 ```cpp
 #include <iostream>